OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 Currently, the only permission is `eth_accounts`, which allows you to access the user's Ethereum address(es).
 More permissions will be added in the future.

-Under the hood, permissions are plain, JSON-compatible objects, with a number of fields that are mostly used internally by MetaMask.
+Under the hood, permissions are plain, JSON-compatible objects, with a number of fields that are mostly used internally by OneKey.
 The following interface lists the fields that may be of interest to consumers:

 ```typescript